-10.1 Battery storage facility information requirements
+10.3 Energy storage facility information requirements

-Please use the Battery storage facility application form to assemble the information requirements for the project.
-Battery storage facility is abbreviated as BF below.
+Please use the Energy storage facility application form to assemble the information requirements for the project.
+Energy storage facility is abbreviated as ES below.

-- BF1) State the approvals that are being applied for from the AUC. - BF2) Provide the total capability in MW and storage capacity in megawatt-hour (MWh) of the project. - BF3) Describe where the proposed battery storage facility is charged from and discharged to. - BF4) Summarize the discussions held with the ISO, transmission facility owner, and/or distribution facility owner regarding the interconnection of the proposed battery storage facility, including any concerns indicated and solutions proposed. - BF5) Provide a single-line diagram for the project including the metering points for the proposed project. - BF6) Describe the recycling plan, based on current regulations, for the battery storage facility at project end of life and confirm that the final recycling plan will be in accordance with the regulation in place at the time of decommissioning. - BF7) Provide a list of existing approvals for facilities directly affected by this project, if any. - BF8) Provide details of the project ownership structure, including the names of all companies having an ownership interest in the project and their ownership share, and if applicable, the name of the project operator.
-Confirm that the applicant is a qualified owner. - BF9) Provide documentation confirming compliance with Section 95 of the Electric Utilities Act, if applicable. - BF10) Describe the location of the project: - Provide the legal description of the proposed project site (legal subdivision [LSD], section, township, range, meridian and/or plan, block, lot, municipal address for urban parcels) and connection point, if applicable. - Provide a Keyhole Markup Language (.kml/.kmz) file that contains the geographic data for each of the major components and project boundary of the proposed project.
-This file should reflect the information shown on the drawings and maps submitted to address information requirement BF11 - BF11) Provide the following drawings and maps with units of measure/scale and the direction of north specified:
+- ES1) State the approvals that are being applied for from the AUC. - ES2) Provide the total capability in MW and storage capacity in megawatt hour (MWh) of the project. - ES3) Describe where the proposed energy storage facility is charged from and discharged to. - ES4) Summarize the discussions held with the ISO, transmission facility owner, and/or distribution facility owner regarding the interconnection of the proposed energy storage facility, including any concerns indicated and solutions proposed. - ES5) Provide a single-line diagram for the project including the metering points for the proposed project. - ES6) Describe the recycling plan, based on current regulations, for the energy storage facility at project end of life and confirm that the final recycling plan will be in accordance with the regulation in place at the time of decommissioning. - ES7) Provide a list of existing approvals for facilities directly affected by this project, if any. - ES8) Provide details of the project ownership structure, including the names of all companies having an ownership interest in the project and their ownership share, and if applicable, the name of the project operator.
+Confirm that the applicant is a qualified owner. - ES9) Provide documentation confirming compliance with Section 95 of the Electric Utilities Act, if applicable. - ES10) Describe the location of the project: - Provide the legal description of the proposed project site (legal subdivision [LSD], section, township, range, meridian and/or plan, block, lot, municipal address for urban parcels) and connection point, if applicable.